mathiasbergma/IOT-5/README.md

 ## 5. Semester IOT projekt using Particle Argon

 ### Project requirements
-  - The device should be able to access energidataservice to ascertain the electricity prices for the day
-  - The hours of the day where prices are below a predetermined relative threshold should be made available to the user
-  - A near realtime measurement of total power consumption, at the installed site, should be made available to the user

   1. The device should be able to access energidataservice.dk, to ascertain the electricity prices for the day.
   2. A near realtime measurement of total power consumption, at the installed site, should be made available to the user.
   3. Current consumption in watt, historic consumption (kWHr) and accumulated price for the current day, should be presented on a display.